-It’s not uncommon for Summer to be a source of anxiety for ostomates.
-The extra heat for a couple of months every year can cause issues, such as itching, melting adhesive, leaks, and dehydration!
+It’s not uncommon for summer to be a source of anxiety for ostomates.
+The extra heat can cause issues, such as itching, melting adhesive, leaks, and dehydration!

-It’s not something I managed to figure out, but as you probably already know, I’m an active member of the online IBD and Ostomy community.
-What better way is there to find solutions to problems than to ask those that have been dealing with them?!
-So, before ostomy number three, I asked the members of the #IBDSuperHeroes Facebook group to give me some advice for dealing with the heat.
+I wasn’t able to figure out how to resolve these issues on my own, but as you probably already know, I’m an active member of the online IBD and Ostomy community.
+What better way is there to find solutions to problems than to ask those who have been dealing with them?!
+So, before ostomy number three, I asked the members of the #IBDSuperHeroes Facebook group to give me some advice for dealing with my ostomy in the heat.

 Tips for itching with an ostomy bag